rajnikantmahato/python-send-freesms/README.md

 # python-send-freesms
-it is python based daily 20 free sams
+it is python based you can send 20 sms par day free

+sh install.sh